cometbft/cometbft/PHILOSOPHY.md

 It doesn't matter whether there are alternative implementations that are 2x or 3x more performant, when the software doesn't work, deadlocks, or if bugs cannot be debugged.
-By taking advantage of multicore concurrency, the Tendermint implementation will at least be an order of magnitude within the range of what is theoretically possible.
-The design philosophy of Tendermint, and the choice of Go as implementation language, is designed to make Tendermint implementation the standard specification for concurrent BFT software.
+By taking advantage of multicore concurrency, the CosmosBFT implementation will at least be an order of magnitude within the range of what is theoretically possible.
+The design philosophy of CosmosBFT, and the choice of Go as implementation language, is designed to make CosmosBFT implementation the standard specification for concurrent BFT software.

 By focusing on the message protocols (e.g. ABCI, p2p messages), and encapsulation e.g. IAVL module, (relatively) independent reactors, we are both implementing a standard implementation to be used as the specification for future implementations in more optimizable languages like Rust, Java, and C++;
 as well as creating sufficiently performant software.
-Tendermint Core will never be as fast as future implementations of the Tendermint Spec, because Go isn't designed to be as fast as possible.
+CosmosBFT will never be as fast as future implementations of the CosmosBFT Spec, because Go isn't designed to be as fast as possible.
 The advantage of using Go is that we can develop the whole stack of modular components **faster** than in other languages.